JuanJC2000/HungryBilly2023/README.md

 We wanted was a gameplay loop of start -> get to checkpoint -> new checkpoint intansiates.
 However I couldn't get that to work so called our win function when any trigger with waypoint tag would enter it.

 The waypoints are represented by a waypoinspawner under Hierachy -> GameManager -> waypoinspawner.
-In there you can find the relevsnt scripts as well.
+In there you can find the relevant scripts as well.

-A fix for this is to make another instantiate with s conditional if the trigger does indeed exist.
+A fix for this is to make another instantiate with a conditional if the trigger does indeed exist.
 We would then disable our current index gameobject and go on from there.

 However think I got inside my head and couldn't pull it off at the end.